Iamnotaspy/Iamnotaspy/README.md

 ![FrontEndSudoku](https://user-images.githubusercontent.com/47995251/130336999-36ae4f05-3637-4abd-9d4a-13eecea43269.PNG)

-Many project that I have worked on at MDS involve something to do with Sudoku.
+At MDS I have made many Sudoku or Sudoku related projects.
 I created a Sudoku solver in Swift and then again in Lua.
 This project involved creating a website where the user could play Sudoku.
 The majority of these front end technical skills were then later used and improved in my web back end project listed above.

 Technical skills learnt during project:
   - HTML